columbia-university-robotics/how-to/connect-jetson-servers.md

 # How to Connect to Jetson Server

 Each team will have a different device (Jetson).
-Each Jetson has a two digit ID, for example, the computer vision team of the autonomous vehicles project has `jetson-00`.
-This tutorial will show you how to log into `jetson-00`
+Each Jetson has a two digit ID, for example, the computer vision team of the autonomous vehicles project has `jetson-tx2`.
+This tutorial will show you how to log into `jetson-tx2', the jetson that the car runs on.

 ## Step 1